Yasumitsu Satō

 Yasumitsu Satō (佐藤 康光, Satō Yasumitsu) is a Japanese professional shogi player from Yawata City in Kyoto Prefecture, Japan, ranked 9-dan.
 He is a former president of the Japan Shogi Association as well as former holder of the Ryūō, Meijin, Oshō, Kisei, Kiō major titles.
 He has qualified for the Lifetime Kisei title.

 Early life, amateur shogi and apprentice professional

-Satō was born in Yawata City in Kyoto Prefecture on October 1, 1969.
+Satō was born in Yawata, Kyoto, on October 1, 1969.
 He finished third in the 6th Elementary Student Meijin Tournament in 1981.
 His experience in the tournament led him to want become a shogi professional, and he entered the Kansai branch of the Japan Shogi Association's apprentice school at the rank of 6-kyū in December 1982 as a protegee of shogi professional Kaishū Tanaka in December 1982.

 Shogi professional

 Satō's first appearance a major title match was in 1990 as the challenger to Kōji Tanigawa for the 31st Ōi title, but he lost the match 4 games to 3.
 That same year, he won his first tournament as a professional when he defeated Toshiyuki Moriuchi to win the 9th Hayazashi Shinei Tournament, a quick-play type tournament for young players under the age of thirty.
 He repeated as champion the following year when he won the 10th Hayazashi Shinei Tournament when he defeated Taku Morishita in the final.

 In 1993, Satō challenged Yoshiharu Habu for the 6th Ryūō title and won the match 4 games to 2 for his first major title.
 The same two players met in the title matches for the 7th Ryūō (1994) and 8th Ryūō (1995).
 Challenger Habu was able to recapture his title by the score of 4 games to 2 in 1994 and then defend it by the same score in 1995.

 In 1997, Satō challenged Habu for the 38th Ōi title Habu, but lost the match by the score of 4 games to 1.
 The two met once again the following year for the 39th Ōi title, but Habu defended his title by the score 4 games to 2.
 That same year, Satō was the challenger to Habu for the 24th Kiō title, but lost the match 3 games to 0.
 Satō once again challenged Habu for the Kiō title in 2001.
 Satō won the first game of the 27th Kiō match, but Habu then won the next three games to defend his title.